 You need all the customers you can get.
 To do that, quell their concerns using the following:

-A company offering SEO services will say you need to identify the keywords you want to rank for on search engine results pages.
+A company offering SEO services in Sydney will say you need to identify the keywords you want to rank for on search engine results pages.
 They may also recommend a company blog to keep a steady stream of new content linked to the brand.
 Now, they can’t tell you how to use your blog, but since you have it set up already, why not use it for a good cause?
 A post or two about how your products can solve common problems will surely be helpful in positioning your brand as a useful tool for customers.
 Answer questions they haven’t even thought to ask.
 Show them the many ways you are there to assist.
 Involve scenarios any given person would relate to.
 You can also use each post to target a specific section of the market so that you will not run out of post ideas.

 How-to videos are effective in generating traffic to your accounts, as they take the direct approach of teaching customers how to do one thing.
 Blog posts may subtlely hint at it, but videos can be their definitive guide.
 Thanks to the format, customers do not have to sit down and concentrate just to understand what’s happening.
 They can follow the videos as they do what they plan to do, and that usually involves buying your product.
 Don’t stop at how-to videos, either.
 Explore related topics to extend the reach of your product, and share behind-the-scenes footage to show people that you are an authentic company.
 These days, customers are not in it for the highly polished business image that a company projects.
 They would rather see the real people behind the brand.